laurie60/Back-end-NC-news/README.md

   password: 'YOUR_POSTGRES_PASSWORD'
 ```

-If you are on mac, the password variable is not required.
-The `.development.env` will be `.gitigored` automatically.
+If you are on a mac, the password variable is not required.
+The `.development.env` file will be `.gitigored` automatically.

 No we are ready to start and seed the database using the following commands: